zeljkoobrenovic/grounded-architecture/_posts/2023-05-12-marketplaces.md

 ## The Core Value Proposition: Reducing Transaction Costs

-Digital marketplaces **generate value** by reducing the costs associated with transactions.
+Digital marketplaces create value by removing friction from transactions.

 ![](assets/images/figures/marketplace-value.png)
 ***Figure 2:**  Marketplaces sell a reduction in transaction costs: Search and Information Costs, Bargaining and Negotiation Costs, Policing and Enforcement Costs.*

-These transaction costs fall into three primary categories (Figure 2):
+In practice, those transaction costs fall into three primary categories (Figure 2):

 * **Search and Information Costs**: This cost includes the effort and time required for buyers and sellers to find each other and access relevant information.
 Marketplaces mitigate this by providing centralized platforms with search tools, filtering mechanisms, and reviews.
 Example: Craigslist simplifies search by acting as a directory, while Amazon enhances search through advanced recommendation algorithms.